Tianhe Shares Plunge After Trading Resumes

 Anonymous Analytics claims it is not betting against Tianhe’s shares, but it acknowledges that people and organizations it interacts with may be doing so.

 Tianhe’s shares did bounce back by about 10% on Oct.
 10, the day after their plunge, when the company says Wei bought $13.6 million worth of stock.
 But on Monday, Oct.
-13, the shares resumed their slide and ended up losing 12%, even though Tianhe says Wei bought another $5.6 million worth of shares.
+13, the shares resumed their slide.
+The stock steadied only on Oct.
+15 when Tianhe announced it would buy back up to $150 million of its own shares, representing about 3.25% of its issued share capital.

-Tianhe is backed by the investment bank Morgan Stanley which, through an affiliate, invested $300 million in the firm prior to its initial public offering of stock in June.
+Tianhe is backed by the investment bank Morgan Stanley, which, through an affiliate, invested $300 million in the company prior to its initial public offering of stock in June.

 Join the conversation